usr-null/otvet-database-backup/README.md

 | Wrong `BACKUP_USER` in workflow                                   | No dump if forced command is not reached      | Medium      | The workflow must connect to the same Linux user that was configured by `setup.sh`.                                                                                      |
 | Missing or bypassed forced SSH command                            | Depends on server configuration               | High        | The workflow is designed for forced-command SSH access.
 Do not use a normal shell account for backups.                                                                   |

 The project guarantees that the intended backup stream is encrypted before it reaches GitHub Actions.
 It does not make unsafe custom commands safe.
-Any command that runs before `age` is part of the trusted server-side plaintext zone.
+Any configured command that runs before `age` is part of the trusted server-side plaintext zone.

 ### Tablespaces and MySQL privileges